-This is were the old fashion php wrappers come to the rescue.
+The good ol’ ../../../ did not work so i used php wrappers.
 Over the past couple of years, i learnt that abusing wrappers are a crucial buddy when exploiting LFIs to read files contents. “php://filter/convert.base64-encode” to be specific.

 How this works is the filter enables the application to read a resource and pass it to a handler as a base64 encoded entity.